Small Business Resources

 A grant is a transfer of money usually from a nonprofit agency or government agency to another nonprofit or government agency.
 A grant may be given to an individual (such as a scholarship or fellowship) but it is more often given to an organization.
 When a grant is given, there are usually no requirements to repay the money.
 The library often gets inquiries about how to get “free” money or grants to meet a particular need.
 While grants might not be available in every situation, other forms of assistance are still very valuable.
 Check out the following frequently asked questions and answers about locating grants and other types of assistance.

 I want to find out more about government aid.
 Where do I start?

 Most government grants go to states, cities, or other nonprofit organizations so that these groups can provide programs and services to individuals.
 Grants for higher education are one exception where government grants are given individuals.
-To apply for higher education grants and loans from the federal government, you will need to submit a completed FAFSA form.
-The FAFSA form is available at some library branches and is available online at http://www.fafsa.ed.gov.
+To apply for higher education grants and loans from the federal government, you will need to complete a FAFSA form.
+The FAFSA form is available online at the office of Federal Student Aid.

 For information about other government assistance for individuals, try the Government Benefits website.
 Answer a few questions and then view a list of government programs that may be appropriate for your needs, along with information about how you can apply.

 The Central Library also has a copy of the annual Government Support Index Handbook, formerly the Government Assistance Almanac*.
 This volume lists the same programs found in the online CFDA/Assistance Listings, but many users find the book easier to use.
 A reference copy is kept at the Business/Science desk at Central Library and is available for use within the library, but cannot be checked out.